sekoyo/i18n-simple/README.md

 ## Connect/Express middleware

-If you want to use the translate method in templates run this middleware before your routes.
+If you want to use the translate method in templates run this middleware before your routes:

 	app.use(i18n.helpers);